 In the second article for our “Business of Audio” series, we are taking a look at the changing business model for podcasts.
 Following in the footsteps of many publishers who are focusing on a “pivot to paid” this year, some podcasts are also offering subscriber-only, or early access, to podcasts.
 We examine this shift, the technical solutions available on the market, and best practices from successful premium podcast strategies.

-Join us all year as we dig deeper into the financial impact audio can have for publishers, subscribe to our audio mailing list to never miss an update.
+Join us all year as we dig deeper into the financial impact audio can have for publishers.

 Aligning to direct reader revenues trend